ExistedGit/Dota2Cheat/README.md

 ![Screenshot_462](https://user-images.githubusercontent.com/66470490/221685025-95ce9474-6eeb-4a1d-aa2b-09b184710173.png)

+There weren't many open-source Dota cheats.
+And so I decided to fix that.
+Written in C++20 with love

 SDK folder code is from another github repo, [McDota](https://github.com/LWSS/McDota) by LWSS.
 It's a very helpful source regarding memory structures

 Using [GLFW](https://github.com/glfw/glfw), [GLEW](https://glew.sourceforge.net/) and [ImGui](https://github.com/ocornut/imgui) for the interface, cheers to their wonderful creators!